andialexandrescu/Skincare_Online_Shop_.NET/README.md

 # Project Title:
 ## Terra_Skin_Alchemy_WebApp_.NET

+## Project Summary

+It is a site that works with an MSSQLLocalDB database, written using C#, LINQ, and ASP.NET, which simulates the purchase of personal care products.
+Users can browse detailed product information, including category, reviews and available stock, along with placing them in the cart and completing an order.
+Users can also have multiple roles, with store admins, customers, and partners submitting product approval requests, which will be processed by the admins.
+There is also implemented a search engine and the possibility of sorting products according to price and average ratings.
+Developed in 3 stages, team coordination being carried out via the Trello platform.

 # Description of the "Online Shop" Platform with the Following Functionalities:

 - [x] There are 4 types of users: unregistered user, registered user, collaborator, and administrator (0.5p).